ValleyAgriculturalSoftware/VAS-Support/_posts/recipes/2014-02-22-deleting-a-recipe.markdown

 categories: guides recipes
 ---

-{% infoblock danger Prior to deleting a recipe, make sure the recipe isn’t assigned to any pens. %}
+{% infoblock warning Prior to deleting a recipe, make sure the recipe isn’t assigned to any pens. %}

 1. Click on the **Recipes** icon from the ribbon bar.